Lever Decline Chest Press

 Lever Decline Chest Press Benefits

-• Targets the lower portion of the chest muscles
+• Targets the lower chest with guided motion

 Lever Decline Chest Press Muscles Worked